chetan-chowdhari-27/WooCommerce-Custom-Fields-Plugin/README.md

 I have included comments in the code to explain key parts of the implementation.
 If you have any questions or need further clarification, please do not hesitate to contact me.

-### Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and submit a pull request.

-### License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.

-### Acknowledgments

-* WooCommerce for providing the foundation for this plugin.
-* WordPress for providing the platform for this plugin.